adriano-di-giovanni/cordova-plugin-shared-preferences/README.md

 var sharedPreferences = window.plugins.SharedPreferences.getInstance()
 ```

-You can manage than one set of preferences.
+You can manage multiple sets of preferences.
 Invoke `SharePreferences.getInstance(name)` to retrieve an instance for a specific set:

 ```javascripts
 var sharedPreferences = window.plugins.SharedPreferences.getInstance('settings')